 Fire Fighter Degrees by Degree Program Level

 Students in these programs learn basic firefighting, rescue and safety skills.
+They also learn about the nature and behavior of fire, as well as how to operate various firefighting equipment, perform rescues in different types of environments and work as a team.
 In many programs, students must gain emergency medical technician (EMT) certification to graduate.
-Students will learn about the nature and behavior of fire, how to operate various firefighting equipment, how to perform rescues in different types of environments, how human behavior affects rescues and how to work as a team.
 These programs also often require students to gain experience as a volunteer firefighter in order to graduate (usually about a year's worth of experience).

 As vocational programs, firefighter certificate programs usually do not have any prerequisites beyond a high school diploma or GED; however, most programs note that the strongest applicants will be physically fit and have aptitudes in science, mathematics, teamwork, leadership and courage.